CFHS code : ED20

 born Jan 18th 1895 died Jan 7th 1942

 Mary married Charles John Howes of Cambridge, on 28 March 1883 at St Bene’t’s Church, Cambridge.
 Prior to that, Mary had been living at 20 New Square, Cambridge.
-The couple lived at 3 Inverness Terrace, 72 Mill Road (between Devonshire Road and the railway bridge), from at least 1884 and probably since their marriage.
-At that time, Charles was trading as a ‛bicycle dealer’ (his father, John, had been a ‛bicycle maker’ before him at 12‒13 Regent Street).
-Charles and Mary continued living at that address until 1891, when he was styling himself as ‛cycle manufacturer and agent’.
-By 1901 the couple were living at his parental home, 13 Regent Street.
-In all, they had six children: Ethel M (c.1884‒), Charles Clarence (1885‒), Jessie Winifred (1887‒), Sidney Ralph (1890‒), Eric Neville (1895‒1942) and Kathleen Mary (1902‒).
+The couple lived at 3 Inverness Terrace (now 118 Mill Road, between Devonshire Road and the railway bridge) from at least 1884 and probably since their marriage.
+At that time, Charles’s occupation was given as ‛bicycle dealer’ (his father, John, had been a ‛bicycle maker’ before him at 12‒13 Regent Street); however, there is no evidence that he actually traded at Inverness Terrace, rather that he worked at the Regent Street premises, where in 1896 the couple moved.
+In all, they had six children: Ethel May (c.1884‒1957), Charles Clarence (1885‒1969), Jessie Winifred (1887‒1967), Sidney Ralph (1890‒1968), Eric Neville (1895‒1942) and Kathleen Mary (1902‒82).
 Of these, Charles Clarence followed his father as a ‛cycle engineer’.
 By 1911 the family was living at 46 Regent Street.

 Charles died in June 1934, aged 75, after 28 years of marriage.
 Mary (who was physically very small, and was known by her grandchildren as ‛Tiny Grandma’) outlived him by ten years, dying on 6 October 1944, at the age of 84, by which time she was living in the Chesterton Nursing Home.